Azure/Azure-Sentinel/Solutions/Australian Cyber Security Centre/Playbooks/AusCtisExportTaggedIndicators/readme.md

 This playbook gets triggered every day and perform the following actions:

 1. Get all the threat intelligence indicators from Microsoft Sentinel Workspace with given tag.
 2. Filter all the indicators whose export in not completed.
+3. Verify/Add TLP labels to indicators.
+4. Add Grouping and Identity Objects to indicators.
-3. Export the indicators to provided TAXII server.
+5. Export the bundle to provided TAXII server.

 <img src="./images/Playbook_AusCtisExportTaggedIndicators_light.jpg" width="50%"/><br>